Riju-bak/CustomRedisServer/README.md

 The server has the following capabilities -

-- Threadpool to handle upto 50 redis-client requests concurrently
+- Thread-pool to handle upto 50 redis-client requests concurrently
 - In-memory key value store with data persistence support
 - Single master replication for redundancy
 - Redis-style transactions for atomic operations